-Recently, I signed up for the American Express Gold Business Card.
-It had a tiered bonus of 35,000 Membership Rewards after $5,000 in spend within the first 3 months of having the card and an additional 25,000 (total of 60,000) points after spending an additional $2,500 within the first three months.
-I also got an amazing 30,000 Membership Rewards after referring myself from my husband’s card.
-Meeting a $7,500 minimum spend in 3 months is difficult.
-I have to admit, I’ve had to get creative and work some different angles to make it happen.
+Recently, I signed up for the Chase Ink Cash card.
+It had a bonus of 75,000 Ultimate Rewards after $7,500 in spend within the first 3 months of having the card.
+After using my husband’s referral, I also got an amazing 20,000 additional Ultimate Rewards. (technically, he got the referral bonus but combined his points with mine 😜) Meeting a $7,500 minimum spend in 3 months is difficult.
+I admit I’ve had to get creative and work some angles to make it happen.
 Here are some ways I’ve met the minimum spend:

 Total Costs: Approximately $1,200